ryankarlos/AWS-ETL-Workflows/kinesis/README.md

 ```

-Run entire pipeline end to end.
-The example below runs the pipeline to create new
+## Run entire pipeline end to end.

-kinesis and firehose resources and update the lambda transform function used in
+The example below executes a bash script to run most of the steps described above; create new kinesis and firehose resources
-firehose.
+and update the lambda transform function used in  firehose.
 If the `--create_kinesis` arg is excluded, then existing kinesis resources
 are used.
 If the lambda container image used by the lambda function producing the tweets
 needs to be updated, then pass `--image_uri` with the new docker image uri to update
 the function with.